cterveen/upkg/README.md

 Copyright (c) 2008-2013 Christiaan ter Veen

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software with the restrictions of the Unreal(r) Engine End User License Agreement but no restrictions otherwise.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software within the restrictions of the Unreal(r) Engine End User License Agreement but no restrictions otherwise, including without limitation the rights to use, copy, modify, merge, publish, distribute, and/or sublicense copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The Unreal(r) Engine End User License Agreement states the following: You may Distribute an integration of a programming language other than C++ for the Licensed Technology, but if you do, the integration must be Distributed free of charge to all Engine Licensees, must be available in source code form (including, but not limited to, any compiler, linker, toolchain, and runtime), and must permit Distribution free of charge, on all platforms, in any Product.
+The software must be available in source code form (including, but not limited to, any compiler, linker, toolchain, and runtime), and must available to all Unreal Engine Licensees free of charge, on all platforms, in any Product as to comply with the Unreal(r) Engine End User License Agreement.

-Otherwise, the software can be dealt with without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, and/or sublicense copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.